bpiche/deep_learning/multimodal/README.md

 (deep) $> python -m pip install --upgrade pip
 ```

-Install `transformers` from source for Nougat
+Install `transformers` from source (for Nougat)
 ```
 (deep) $> pip install git+https://github.com/huggingface/transformers
 ```

 Install the rest of the dependencies.
 The main ones are
-`pip install Pillow torch pymupdf markdown-to-json`
+`Pillow torch pymupdf markdown-to-json`
 ```
 (deep) $> python -m pip install -r requirements.txt
 ```

+### DocumentAI

-Find a few research papers and dump them into the `./data` subdirectory
+Find a few research papers and dump them into the `./data` subdirectory.
+You can use any papers you like.
 ```
 ./data/
     - dit_lm.pdf